oliversavio/oliversavio.github.io/_posts/2016-02-15-quick-and-dirty-reports-with-python.markdown

 5. Generating the Scatter Plot.

 In this post I will leave out the details related to point number 1 and 4 and will concentrate on the remaining points.
-Since this was a fairly mundane task and had to be done daily for a couple of weeks, I intended to automate as much as possible as well as generate the scatter plot as quickly as possible.
+Since this was a fairly mundane task and had to be done daily for a couple of weeks, I intended on automating the process as well as generating the scatter plot as quickly as possible.

 ### Parsing the timestamp fields so that the graph can be scaled appropriately
 Let's assume the input file contains only timestamps and the file has been read into a list using the following code.